ARC-2017/team_cvap/README.md

 # HOW TO RUN #

-To run it, clone the repo to your home directory and do:
+To run it, clone the repo to your home directory, go into the *amazon_challenge_install* folder and do:

 ```